pema99/pema99.github.io/_posts/2022-07-29-interestinglangs.md

 X = oliver
 ```

-The repl will then print all values of `X` which make the query true.
+The REPL will then print all values of `X` which make the query true.
 Facts can also have multiple operands:

 ```prolog
 parent(alice, john).